Do you think Febreze is safe for dogs or cats (and their humans)?

 But wait!
-This is not just my opinion or guess, there’s some interesting information available to verify that Febreze is safe for dogs, cats and humans too that you may not already know.
+This is not just my opinion or guess, there’s some interesting information available to verify that Febreze is safe for dogs, cats and humans too (to use around them) that you may not already know.
 Last month, I went to P&G headquarters in Cincinnati for Febreze’s first ever Safety Immersion.
 There I learned that the ASPCA has certified that Febreze is safe to use around pets.
 You can see their statement on it HERE.
 As an animal lover with dogs and a cat, I appreciate that the ASPCA has stated this.

 Don’t worry I’ve got more to share to ease your fears about Febreze being safe.
 I will admit though that a lot of what I’m about to share I didn’t know previously but because of that, I’m passing along the information so that you can be better informed than I was for a quite a while there!
 I’m not going to get all technical and science-y on you because that is sooo not me and I simply don’t have the background to even pull off pretending to be science-y.

 Like I said earlier I was invited to Procter and Gamble’s wait for it, it’s a shocker… Febreze division to visit their main digs in Cincinnati to learn more about Febreze, what’s in it, what’s not, how it actually works and to quite frankly educate me and the others who were invited.